dinabandhuk/webtech-project/README.md

 These are general instructions.
 Look at commit history for change in code.
 This is for my personal reference so it's not expected to be understood by third party.

-- we will add a seperate model for drivers and apply migrations
+- we will add a separate model for drivers and apply migrations

 ```bash
 backend $ php artisan make:model Driver --migration